nirucon/sverigesradio-dmenu/README.md

 ## Example

 Upon choosing "P1", the script will start streaming Sveriges Radio P1 using mpv, and a notification will appear stating "Now playing Sveriges Radio P1."

+## License

+Feel free to use and modify, donate if you want :) https://www.paypal.com/paypalme/nicklasrudolfsson